MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

     Notes:
     - If the Terraform executable is found, it will list the syntax and available commands.

-1. For [Terraform to authenticate to Azure](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html), you need to [install the Azure CLI]((/cli/azure/install-azure-cli-windows?view=azure-cli-latest)).
+1. For [Terraform to authenticate to Azure](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html), you need to [install the Azure CLI](/cli/azure/install-azure-cli-windows).
+This demo was tested using Azure CLI 2.7.0.

+1. Once you
+1.
+1.
+1.
+1. Authenticating using the Azure CLI is only supported as a User (not a Service Principal)

 ## Log into Azure